Provable Coordination for LLM Agents via Message Sequence Charts: From Global to Distributed Programs

 These control broadcasts are implementation details: they are needed to realize owned control in distributed code, but they should not appear in the global workflow semantics.
 We therefore compare projected executions to global executions only after erasing them.
 For each lifeline $A$, let $\mathsf{erase}_A:\Sigma_A^*\to\Sigma_A^*$ delete all decision-broadcast send/receive letters introduced by projection for control constructs (the $\mathtt{send}\ B(\top/\bot,\kappa_{\mathsf{ctrl}}^P)\to A$ and $\mathtt{recv}\ A(\top/\bot,\kappa_{\mathsf{ctrl}}^P)\leftarrow B$ events, for any control construct $P$, used only for control decisions).
 For an MSC $M=(w_A)_A$, define $ \mathsf{erase}(M)\df(\mathsf{erase}_A(w_A))_{A\in\mathscr{L}}. $

+Because the control-tag type is unavailable to user payloads, each matched pair of a send and its receive consists either of two control events or of two user events, so erasure removes complete control pairs without disturbing user communication.

-\begin{lemma}[Erasure Preserves MSC and Completeness \leanproof{https://github.com/zippergen-io/zippergen-lean/blob/main/msc-agents/MSCAgents/Erasure.lean\#L1585}] If $M$ is an MSC, then $\mathsf{erase}(M)$ is an MSC.
+\begin{lemma}[Erasure Preserves MSC and Completeness \leanproof{https://github.com/zippergen-io/zippergen-lean/blob/isola-camera-ready/isola/MSCAgents/Erasure.lean\#L1585}] If $M$ is an MSC, then $\mathsf{erase}(M)$ is an MSC.
 If $M$ is a complete MSC, then $\mathsf{erase}(M)$ is complete. \end{lemma}

 With these conventions fixed, the projection rules themselves are straightforward.
 Atomic statements are projected pointwise to the relevant endpoints or owner lifeline.
 Sequential composition is projected componentwise.
 The only interesting case is owned control: the owner keeps its source-level \texttt{if}/\texttt{while}, emits explicit control messages, and each recipient branches by receiving a reserved control token from the owner.
 For each lifeline $A\in\mathscr L$, we define $\pi_A\colon\Work\to\mathsf{LocProg}_A$.
 The projection rules are given in Tables~\ref{tab:projection-base}, \ref{tab:projection-if}, and \ref{tab:projection-while}, where we let $\mathcal{R}_{\mathit{if}} \df (\LS{P_{\top}}\cup \LS{P_{\bot}})\setminus\{B\}$ and $\mathcal{R}_{\mathit{while}} \df (\LS{P_{\mathit{body}}}\cup \LS{P_{\mathit{exit}}})\setminus\{B\}$.
 For recipient-side control constructs, $(z,\kappa_{\mathsf{ctrl}}^P)$ is the received payload, where $z$ is a Boolean variable not occurring in $P$ and $\kappa_{\mathsf{ctrl}}^P$ is the control tag of the enclosing construct $P$.